Serving all people by providing personalized health and wellness through exemplary care, education and research.

 X-rays of the neck and/or spine may be taken

 A computed tomography (CT) scan or magnetic resonance imaging (MRI) scan may be done.
 These provide more detailed images of the structures in the neck and back.

 Medicine may be given to lessen pain.

 The goal of treatment is to return the neck or spine to its normal position.

 A minor neck fracture or simple spine fracture may be treated with a neck brace for 6 to 8 weeks until the bone heals.

 Severe or complex fractures often need traction, surgery, or 2 to 3 months in a rigid cast, or a combination of these treatments.
-In that case, a bone specialist (orthopaedic surgeon) or nerve specialist (neurosurgeon) may be needed.
+In that case, a bone specialist (orthopedic surgeon) or nerve specialist (neurosurgeon) may be needed.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |